 Similarity in DNA can reveal nothing by itself, and “relationships” are derived from the starting assumption that evolution is true.
-In fact, if you dig deeper, you will find from evolutionists that “the ancestors of sirenians [manatees] are not known.
-No sirenian-like fossils are known before the Eocene.”3 Manatees, it would seem, have always been manatees (in fact, one of the most major changes seems to be that they lost a molar, a loss that somehow made them less “primitive”).
+In fact, if you dig deeper, you will find from evolutionists that “[u]nlike whales or dolphins (Cetacea), the earliest evolutionary history of sirenians [manatees] is poorly documented, and limited to a few fossils including skulls and skeletons of two genera composing the stem family of Prorastomidae (Prorastomus and Pezosiren).”3 In other words, very little evidence exists for manatee evolution and what exists is fragmentary at best.
+Manatees, it would seem, have always been manatees (in fact, one of the most major changes seems to be that they lost a molar, a loss that somehow made them less “primitive”).
 Once again, a dogmatic claim does not stand up under scrutiny.

 Finally, I found it ironic that the film preached conservation of these species and, at the same time, claimed evolution is fact.
 If evolution is true, why should humans care about saving the cetaceans?
 That is, if the fit survive, then the destruction of whales and dolphins should either prompt them to “evolve” so as to survive or to simply die off as just another animal that was not fit enough.
 Darwinism undermines the very premise for conservation.
 According to the belief system, animals have evolved for millions of years because of environmental pressure and predation.
 Shouldn’t those same animals continue to do so today?
 If one is truly an evolutionist, then he or she should expect cetaceans to adapt (as they supposedly did by returning to the sea) or die so other more fit creatures can take their place.